An injured Marine returns home to find the war lives on in his head and heart.

 To escape his troubles, Todd travels from New York to Tennessee to visit an injured war buddy, eventually taking a job managing a troubled low-income housing community in Nashville.
 As Todd faces the challenges of his new job and makes some unexpected friends, he must also confront his deep-seated racism and homophobia.
 Overwhelmed with moral questions, he starts to spiral out of control.

 Will Todd survive the war abroad only to lose the war within?

-Crooked Fences is a fiercely honest and relevant story about a returning war veteran’s battle to overcome the debilitating effects of Post-Traumatic Stress Disorder and depression, while confronting the unethical ideologies instilled in him by his father.
+Crooked Fences is a fiercely honest story about a returning war veteran’s battle to overcome the debilitating effects of Post-Traumatic Stress Disorder and depression while confronting the hatred instilled in him by his father.